alan-turing-institute/empiarreader/joss/paper.md

 ## EMPIARreader API
 EMPIARreader is designed to be as lightweight as possible and easily extendable to other data formats.
 The API uses intake drivers [@intake] to allow lazy loading of EMPIAR datasets into a machine learning-compatible format.

 Intake is a package that allows for easier access of online data.
 Furthermore, it integrates with Dask [@dask], which can load the images as they are needed, without downloading them locally.
-For large datasets, as are the ones in cryo-EM, this opens the chance for rapid testing of machine learning methods without needing the local space for entire datasets.
+For large datasets, such as those in cryo-EM, this opens the chance for rapid testing of machine learning methods without needing the local space for entire datasets.
 This also allows machine learning models to be deployed to the cloud or in clusters without worrying about data management.

 While intake already has drivers for the most common image file types (such as TIFF or JPEG), cryo-EM has field-specific formats that needed to be adapted as they are present in many datasets.
 As such, EMPIARreader implements the DataSource for both MRC files (an image file format) using the mrcfile [@mrcfile] package and STAR files (a metadata file format) using the starfile [@starfile] package.